System64fumo/sysmenu/README.md

 ``pkill -10 sysmenu`` to show.<br>
 ``pkill -12 sysmenu`` to hide.<br>
 ``pkill -34 sysmenu`` to toggle.<br>

+Warning: There is currently an issue where if you toggle visibility too quickly,<br>
+The program will crash with: ``Error 71  (Protocol error) dispatching to Wayland display.``<br>

 # Theming
 sysmenu uses your gtk4 theme by default, However it can be also load custom css,<br>